hemilabs/CryptoChords/apps/api/README.md

 CryptoChords is an API developed using Domain-Driven Design (DDD) principles to facilitate interaction with the Hemi network.
 This document provides instructions for setting up, running, and contributing to the project.

+This project provides an API that exposes two distinct ports to separate environments for blockchain interaction:

+- Port 3000: Dedicated to the Testnet environment.
+- Port 3001: Dedicated to the Mainnet environment.

+This separation ensures clean isolation between testing and production environments, allowing developers to interact with the appropriate blockchain network without confusion or overlap.

 ## Architecture

 The API is organized into the following layers: